hballington12/pbt/README.md

 - `-jobname` `<string>` - Specifies the name of the directory within which the output files should be place.
 Is optional.
 If omitted, "my_job#" is used, where # is an integer.
 If the directory already exists, an integer is appended to the directory name so that no files are overwritten.

 - `-theta` `values` - Specifies the polar angles at which the far-field should be evaluated.
 See below for example usage:
     - `-theta 0 1 180` - Evaluate the far-field from 0 in 1 degree steps to 180.
+If omitted, this is the default behaviour.
     - `-theta 6 0.1 25 150 175 0.25 180` - Evaluate the far-field from 6 in 0.1 degree steps to 25, then step to 175, then in 0.25 degree steps to 180.

 - `-phi` `values` - Specifies the azimuthal angles at which the far-field should be evaluated.
 See below for example usage:
-    - `-phi 0 2 360` - Evaluate the far-field from 0 in 2 degree steps to 360.
+    - `-phi 0 1 360` - Evaluate the far-field from 0 in 1 degree steps to 360.
+If omitted, this is the default behaviour.

 - `-no2d` - Suppresses the output of the 2D mueller matrix, which can be a large file if many far-field evaluation points are specified.

 - `-tri` - Enables automatic triangulation.
 Note that use of this flag requires compiling the triangle code in `./src/tri/`.

 - `-tri_edge <value>` - Sets the maximum edge length for triangulation.
+If omitted, the default value is `1`.

 - `-tri_rough <value>` - Sets the standard deviation for roughness derived from the triangulation.
+If omitted, the default value is 01`.

 - `-time_limit <value>` - Sets a time limit (in hours).
-The abt will save at an intermediate point if this time is surpassed.
+The PBT will save at an intermediate point if this time is surpassed.
 Use `-resume <value>` to resume the job (see below).

 - `-resume <value>` - Resumes a previous job that was saved at an intermediate point. `value` must be the number of the cache ID.
 This option overrides most input parameters with those read from the cached job.